ServiceInnovationLab/bagel-box/pages/feedback-loop.md

   <p>The 15 rangatahi (known as the Hivers) were invited to participate in a co-design hui to identify and create solutions for "How might we enable a two-way communication platform between young people and policy makers?"
 They were presented with the issue, and went on to design The Hive - a youth centric website with accessible and relatable content - and a social media drive.</p>

-  <p>Following a successful consultation, using the Biodiversity, The Hivers were consulted on how the results should be released.
-The methods used, social media, video, info graphics, reflects the consultation methods and the community we wanted to engage with.</p>
+  <p>Following a successful consultation, on the Biodiversity Strategy, The Hivers were consulted on how the results should be released.
+The methods used - social media, video, and infographics - reflects the consultation methods and the community we wanted to engage with.</p>

   <p>Through the process The Hivers designed, created and were consulted throughout.
 As a result, the entire process was relevant and accessible for the people we wanted to engage.
   </p>